Stacked log lines considered harmful

 team=acquiring user_id=usr_123

-Fields like database_queries=34 come from lower layers injecting into context, exactly the middleware pattern described above.
-Brandur Leach, who worked on this at Stripe, called it “the single, simplest, best method of getting easy insight into production that there is.” go-chi/httplog implements the same idea in Go on top of log/slog.
+Fields like database_queries=34 come from lower layers injecting into context, exactly the middleware pattern from the previous section.
+The canonical log line carries queryable dimensions.
+For the full error chain you still have the wrapped error that the handler logged.
+Brandur Leach, who worked on this at Stripe, called it “the single, simplest, best method of getting easy insight into production that there is .” go-chi/httplog implements the same idea in Go on top of log/slog.

 §